flupes/svplume/projects/project-stoves.md

 On a small boat, every inch counts, and our galley shows just how much can fit into limited space.
 In the compartment originally designed for a conventional stove, we installed a Wallas diesel two-burner stove that doubles as a powerful heater, an Origo gimbaled alcohol one-burner stove for cooking under way, and a cutlery drawer.
+The Origo also serves as a backup stove, for example in case of a total loss of electrical power.
 Before our trip to Mexico, we added a small water maker in the space behind the stoves.

 {% picture projects/project-stove-1.jpg --alt Wallas diesel two-burner stove --img class="img-small"%}